 I2C Usage

-- Use the I2C interface on the 40PIN up board
+- Use the I2C interface on the 40PIN of the host computer

-- Please note that I2C1 cannot be used if it is already occupied by other devices!!!
+- Please note that I2C1 is already occupied by other devices and cannot be used!!!

-- Please ensure that the wiring is secure and stable!!!
+- Please ensure the wiring is firm and stable!!!

 - This tutorial uses PI V2 as a reference

-- After connecting to the FLY up board via SSH, enter the following command which will output the following content
+- After connecting to the FLY host computer via SSH, enter the following command to get output like below

 - If using